 Data scientists reveal roadblocks to digital transformation

-SAS research also identifies strategies to capitalise on this pivotal moment and empower data scientists and organisations
+SAS research also identifies strategies to capitalize on this pivotal moment and empower data scientists and organizations

 Digital transformation has accelerated significantly due to the COVID-19 pandemic, but the extra demands on data scientists have revealed significant barriers to effective working and high levels of job dissatisfaction in some areas.
 For example, around four in 10 are dissatisfied with their company’s use of analytics and model deployment, while more than 20 barriers to effective working emerged, according to a survey of data scientists commissioned by analytics leader SAS.

 More than two-thirds of respondents were satisfied with the outcomes from analytical projects.
-However, 42% of data scientists were dissatisfied with their company’s use of analytics and model deployment, suggesting a problem with how analytical insights are used by organisations to inform decision-making.
+However, 42% of data scientists were dissatisfied with their company’s use of analytics and model deployment, suggesting a problem with how analytical insights are used by organizations to inform decision making.
 This was backed up by 42% saying data science results were not used by business decision makers, making it one of the main barriers faced.

 The survey also highlighted some specific skills gaps.
 Less than a third of the respondents reported having advanced or expert proficiency in program-heavy skills, such as cloud management and database administration.
 This is an issue given that use of cloud services is up significantly, with 94% saying they experienced the same or greater use of cloud since COVID-19 struck.

-“There have clearly been more demands placed on data scientists as the pandemic has accelerated digital transformation projects that many organisations were planning anyway,” said Dr Iain Brown, Head of Data Science, SAS UK & Ireland.
-“A major source of frustration is finding a way for organisations to implement the insights from analytics projects and use them in their decision-making, which means giving data scientists a seat at the boardroom table might be a way forward.
+“There have clearly been more demands placed on data scientists as the pandemic has accelerated digital transformation projects that many organizations were planning anyway,” said Dr. Iain Brown, Head of Data Science at SAS UK and Ireland.
+“A major source of frustration is finding a way for organizations to implement the insights from analytics projects and use them in their decision making, which means giving data scientists a seat at the boardroom table might be a way forward.

-The research also identified gaps in consistent organisational emphasis on AI ethics with 43% of respondents indicating that their organisation does not conduct specific reviews of its analytical processes with respect to bias and discrimination and only 26% of respondents reporting that unfair bias is used as a measure of model success in their organisation.
+The research also identified gaps in consistent organizational emphasis on AI ethics, with 43% of respondents indicating that their organization does not conduct specific reviews of its analytical processes with respect to bias and discrimination and only 26% of respondents reporting that unfair bias is used as a measure of model success in their organization.

 “Rather than sometimes hoping they are given appropriate, clean data and relying too much on the technology to drive fair outcomes, they can play an active role to put in place the right guidelines and checks at each stage of the analytical process to try and eliminate bias.
 Having a transparent and explainable flow from data to decision is obviously key to this.”